Holy Trinity Episcopal Church

 If you choose to go deeper, we offer a third step: Confirmation or Reception.

 Confirmation is for people who were baptized as a baby or a small child and have never publicly committed themselves to Jesus.
-At least once a year, our priest offers an Inquirers' Group for teenagers, new members, and people who are considering becoming members.
-The Inquirers' Group explores what it means to be a Christian, an Episcopalian, and an active member of our parish family.
+At least once a year, our priest offers an Inquirers' Class for teenagers, new members, and people who are considering becoming members.
+The Inquirers' Class explores what it means to be a Christian, an Episcopalian, and an active member of our parish family.
 At the end of the Group, each person has the opportunity to publicly acknowledge Jesus as their Savior and Lord, and for the Bishop to lay hands on them to pray for the empowering of the Holy Spirit for service in the Church and world.
 Though Confirmation is not required for membership, it is heartily recommended.

 Reception is for people who have been Confirmed in the Roman Catholic, Eastern Orthodox, or Lutheran Church (ELCA).
 In Reception, the Bishop shakes hands with you, prays for you, and welcomes you to this part of the one, holy, catholic, and apostolic Church.